Columbia Law School

-Students honored at the annual dinner wear a blue ribbon on their gowns at graduation.
-(Columbia's color is blue.)
-All student pro bono hours, mandatory and voluntary, are reported on their transcripts.
+All pro bono hours, mandatory and voluntary, are reported on student transcripts.

-Pro bono service is considered favorably by the committees that award public interest postgraduate fellowships and enhanced LRAP packages.
+Pro bono service is considered favorably by the committees that award public interest postgraduate fellowships and enhanced LRAP (Loan Repayment Assistance Program) packages.

 Law School Public Interest Programs

 Columbia encourages every student to create the curricular program that best satisfies their individual needs and interests.
-Information and encouragment to explore public interest courses begins when students arrive - public interest faculty and students speak at a plenary event during Orientation.
-There are many opportunities to learn more after that.
-Only a few are mentioned here.
-As part of CLS's spring "Moving Forward" program, a panel of faculty and students gives advice about course choices.
-The clinics and the the Pro Bono Program offer informational panels each semester.
-Individual counseling is provided by faculty members, the Center for Public Interest, Social Justice Initiatives and Student Services.
+Information and encouragement to explore public interest courses and opportunities begins when students arrive their 1L year - public interest faculty and students speak during Orientation.
+There are many opportunities to learn more throughout students’ time at Columbia.
+Legal clinics and the Pro Bono Program offer informational panels each semester.
+Individual counseling is provided by faculty members, Social Justice Initiatives and Student Services.